skip to content

 [00:49:51.10] - Matt So did you want to prompt this or should I just get going on proofs?

-[00:49:58.01] - Rion Gull Yeah, I'll say just a few words about kind of the compare and contrast.
-So Mikael, like we talked about, is focusing on doing WASM based SDK and you are focused more on doing JavaScript native code without WASM, which has trade offs.
-I'll say one of the big benefits is that it's much smaller and that it's potentially more supported in more environments, for example, and a little bit easier to use.
-A little bit easier to use.
-Potentially quicker to load things like that.
-But I, I think that this month is going to be critical in kind of figuring out between the two of you where the lines are and where the overlap is with what you're working on.
-Because I think that there's, there are certain things that you're both building that are kind of like the same.
-Like the, the analogy that I drew yesterday and yesterday's that you're both kind of building a motor, an engine where, you know, one of them is, you know, an internal combustion engine and one of them is an electric engine, electric motor.
-They're both, they both kind of do the same thing, but they do it in different ways and they have different trade offs.
+[00:49:58.01] - Rion Gull Yeah, I'll say just a few words about the compare and contrast.
+So Mikhail, like we talked about, is focusing on doing a WASM-based SDK, and you are focused more on doing JavaScript-native code without WASM, which has trade-offs.
+One of the big benefits is that it's much smaller and potentially supported in more environments, for example, and a little bit easier to use, potentially quicker to load, things like that.
+But I think this month is going to be critical in figuring out between the two of you where the lines are and where the overlap is with what you're working on.
+Because I think there are certain things that you're both building that are kind of the same.
+The analogy that I drew yesterday was that you're both kind of building a motor, an engine, where one of them is an internal combustion engine and one of them is an electric engine, electric motor.
+They both kind of do the same thing, but they do it in different ways and they have different trade-offs.

-[00:51:28.25] - Rion Gull And it's not clear yet to me even where the overlap is, where whether these will be end up being two different products or whether there will be.
-Or whether it can merge into one product.
-I think that there are benefit, there are pros and cons to both of those approaches as well.
-To some degree it's good to have competition between products that are competing for the same thing and.
-But that takes a little bit more resources.
-But on the other hand, and on the other hand it could be better to have to just have one product and focus all the resources on that.
-So there, there are trade offs there.
-But I think, I think that we've made enough progress on both of these sides that it might make sense to have.
-It does make sense to me to have both of you pursuing this and to see where those lines end up and which.
-Yeah.
-Which.
-Which products fit better into which environments and use cases.
-So do you want to.
-Yeah, just go ahead and demo.
-We can talk more about that if we want later on and if anybody has any questions about that, please feel free to ask.
+[00:51:28.25] - Rion Gull And it's not clear yet to me where the overlap is, whether these will end up being two different products or whether they can merge into one product.
+I think there are pros and cons to both of those approaches as well.
+To some degree it's good to have competition between products that are competing for the same thing, but that takes a little bit more resources.
+On the other hand, it could be better to just have one product and focus all the resources on that.
+So there are trade-offs there.
+But I think we've made enough progress on both sides that it does make sense to me to have both of you pursuing this and to see where those lines end up, and which products fit better into which environments and use cases.
+So yeah, just go ahead and demo.
+We can talk more about that later if we want, and if anybody has any questions about that, please feel free to ask.

 [00:52:45.20] - Rion Gull But go ahead.
-And I wanted you to at least show a little bit of a review, like a three minute recap of what we did in the last show that I had on with you where you created an identity and then a data contract and then a document using your libraries in Node JS and.
-Or the browser.
+I wanted you to at least show a little bit of a review, like a three-minute recap of what we did in the last show that I had on with you, where you created an identity and then a data contract and then a document using your libraries in Node.js and/or the browser.

 [00:53:11.08] - Matt Yeah, so this is just everything that I showed last week.
-Maybe don't know why it is refusing to allow me to move this window.
+I don't know why it is refusing to allow me to move this window.
 What is going on?
 Okay.
 I don't know what is happening.
 I'm sorry.
-I am trying to try a new browser.
-I don't know if you've ever heard of arc and it's nice but like it's, it's really misbehaving right now.
-So I don't know what is wrong.
+I am trying out a new browser.
+I don't know if you've ever heard of Arc.
+It's nice, but it's really misbehaving right now, so I don't know what is wrong.

-[00:53:54.09] - Matt I know I'm showing a different window.
-I'm trying to move this one and it won't let me do it now it's split and I can't even unsplit it.
-So.
-Not impressed.
+[00:53:54.09] - Matt I know.
+I'm showing a different window.
+I'm trying to move this one and it won't let me do it.
+And now it's split and I can't even unsplit it.
+So not impressed.

-[00:54:13.20] - Matt we have something now.
+[00:54:13.20] - Matt We have something now.
 I got it moved.
-This is just something I showed last week that it's just the identity creation stuff that we had.
+This is just something I showed last week.
+It's just the identity creation stuff that we had.
 I think I was doing like 42 last time.
 I think I was doing 41.
-This was like it's asking me to create the identity.
+It's asking me to create the identity.
 This is stuff that's been demoed a couple of times.
 I can fund this and then it will create an identity.
 I have not yet fixed the issue with asset locks.
 At this point, I'm not going to actually try to create one.
-But you can see that at index 40 on the wallet, I already have an identity and we can use that index to create a data contract.
-And of course, something is broken.
-Maybe we're not going to be able to demo this today.
+But you can see that at index 40 on the wallet, I already have an identity, and we can use that index to create a data contract.
+And of course something is broken, so maybe we're not going to be able to demo this today.
 I've been messing around with my code base too much.
 But long story short, I have the code working in a browser most of the time.

 [00:55:28.27] - Matt Sure.

-[00:55:29.09] - Rion Gull Do we want to move?
-Yeah, because I. I at least want to discuss the proof system, because that's kind of one of the major things that is still in the roadmap with you having done the Create identity, Create data, contract, Create document against that contract.
-That's showing that there's a very clear light at the end of the tunnel as far as getting Dash platform Support in your JavaScript SDK.
-It's just a matter of creating more convenient abstractions on top of that for a better developer experience at this point in terms of that.
+[00:55:29.09] - Rion Gull Yeah, because I at least want to discuss the proof system, because that's one of the major things still in the roadmap.
+With you having done the create identity, create data contract, and create document against that contract, that's showing that there's a very clear light at the end of the tunnel as far as getting Dash Platform support in your JavaScript SDK.
+It's just a matter of creating more convenient abstractions on top of that for a better developer experience at this point.
 But what else did you have to talk about, if anything, before we move on to the discussion of the proof systems?

-[00:56:21.08] - Matt Well, I guess we were going to talk more about extension.
-We're going to talk more about SDK integration stuff a little bit later.
-Right?
+[00:56:21.08] - Matt Well, I guess we were going to talk more about extension, or we were going to talk more about SDK integration stuff a little bit later, right?
 Or do you want to do that now and do proofs after that?

 [00:56:32.23] - Rion Gull Either way, whatever you think is best.